-Instead of adding here a brief explanation for each step, that still wouldn’t be enough to efficiently help you lead a successful launch, I put up a guide that will go in-depth and walk you through every step of the process, in full detail, to help you properly promote your first book and make sales.
+Instead of adding here a brief explanation for each step, that still wouldn’t be enough to efficiently help you lead a successful launch, I put up a guide of over 70 pages that will go in-depth and walk you through every step of the process, in full detail, to help you properly promote your first book and make sales.

 Your Ultimate Guide To A Powerful Book Launch